 Additionally, a reputable provider can get you a fully integrated online payment gateway, which will allow your clients to buy travel tickets directly from your website, without unnecessary redirects that might otherwise slow down the booking process.
 Leading players such as eMerchantBroker will even go the extra mile and evaluate your travel agency individually to provide the plan that best suits your method of doing business.

 Other things to consider

 A travel agent can benefit greatly from a merchant account, but before signing up there are a few essential things you should take into account.

 For starters, high-risk providers generally match the risk associated with your business with their product prices.
 Expect therefore to see higher rates than you would pay with a standard payment processor.

 Domestic vs Offshore accounts

 Many high-risk processors offer domestic merchant accounts for travel agencies, but because the pull the provider into a contract that is bound by the law of the land, a merchant is better protected by the law against fraud and payment disputes.

 Offshore accounts have the advantage of free international trading and exposure to international customers, but in the event of a dispute, merchants may lack legal means to defend themselves.
-Companies offering offshore payment processing also tend to charge very high rates and fees.
+Companies offering offshore travel agency payment processing also tend to charge very high rates and fees.

 Before settling for a payment services company, ensure you know exactly what is right for your agency, and whether the options you have lined up have the capability to meet your requirements.